 - Making the Most of Your Writer’s Notebook (May 2019)

-And if you’re looking for your next writer’s notebook, I have produced two that are available on Amazon: The Write Plan, a guided notebook and bullet journal for fiction writers, and The Write Way, a more general writer’s notebook.
-Both are listed at $10.99 (USD) and available in markets worldwide.
+And if you’re looking for your next writer’s notebook, check out The Write Plan, a guided notebook and bullet journal for fiction writers, on Amazon!
+Listed at $10.99 (USD) and available in markets worldwide.